Rival protests march on Ravenel Bridge and to shopping center in Mount Pleasant

 Dominique Ladson of West Ashley said she attended the event to fight for the youth.
 She believes the protest should bring about tangible changes, such as less gentrification and more books in schools that teach African American history, ”from the beginning, not slavery.”

-She hopes the demonstration gets at the root of the problem.
-“I hope we dismantle white supremacy.”
+She hopes the demonstration gets at the root of the problem, saying, “I hope we dismantle white supremacy.”

-Led by the Mount Pleasant police chief and civil rights activists, hundreds of protesters trekked the bridge, marching in the pedestrian lane.
+Led by the Mount Pleasant police chief and civil rights activists, more than a thousand protesters trekked the bridge, marching in the pedestrian lane.

 One man held a sign that read “being black shouldn’t be a death sentence.”